thalium/idatag/README.md

 ## Overview

 IDATag is a tag plugin for [IDA Pro](https://www.hex-rays.com/products/ida/).
 The plugin leverages IDA as a platform to map, explore, and visualize collected tags.

 Tags can come from multiple sources such as IDA itself or different other clients.

 ## Releases

 * v0.0.1 -- Initial release

+The plugin is in active development, some bugs may appear.
+Thanks to let me know!

 ## Building